-ASTR-COMP Senior Comprehensive Exam (cr)
+ASTR-COMP

 Athletic Health Care

 Beginning Athletic Health Care Clinical Practicum I (3) (F)

 This course is designed to give the student the practical experience necessary for athletic health care.
 Students will be expected to demonstrate successful completion of specific clinical proficiencies and psychomotor competencies.
 Prerequisites: EXSC-2210 and EXSC-2263.